sreitich/sreitich.github.io/_posts/2025-02-15-fpp-animation.markdown

 ![Spring interpolation graph]({{ '/' | absolute_url }}/assets/images/per-post/fpp-animation/fpp-anim-spring-interpolation-graph-01.png){: .align-center}

-Well, fortunately for us, there's a mathematical model that does exactly this, and it's what a lot of first-person shooter games use to create natural-looking sways: **springs**.
+Well, fortunately for us, there's a mathematical model that does exactly this, and it's what _Overwatch_ uses to get their natural-looking sways: **springs**.

 ## Springs